Skip to main content

 Our MSc-qualified environmental geoscience graduates are in high demand for technical roles in both the public and private sectors at home and abroad.

-In the first year of the programme, over 90% of our participants were in full-time employment or research related to their MSc studies within three months of completing Part II.
+Typically, over 90% of our participants are in full-time employment or research positions related to their MSc studies within three months of completing Part II.
 In many cases, students were offered employment by their industry placement company.

-Environmental geoscientists presenting a range of specialist and transferable skills are readily employed by civil engineering and environmental consultancies as well as geoscience service providers, natural resource exploration and management companies, local authorities, regulatory and government bodies.
-Day-to-day project work might include but is not limited to some of the following:
+Environmental geoscientists presenting a range of specialist and transferable skills are readily employed by civil engineering and environmental consultancies as well as geoscience service providers, natural resource companies, local authorities, regulatory and government bodies.
+Some students may wish to use the MSc programme to acquire additional practical skills prior to embarking on a research career leading to a PhD.
+For students interested in research, the programme offers comprehensive training in a broad set of transferable skills required for independent geoscience research.

 Some students may wish to use the MSc programme to acquire additional practical skills prior to embarking on a research career leading to a PhD.
 For students interested in research, the programme offers comprehensive training in a broad set of transferable skills required for independent geoscience field research.